"

 Copy this planned search into your Word document so that you can refer to it later.

-Note: The subheadings in template 1 and 2 are broad subheadings that will also retrieve articles indexed with narrower headings.
+Note: The subheadings in template 1 and 2 are broad subheadings that will also retrieve articles indexed with narrower headings when you search MEDLINE through the PubMed interface.

 • The “Adverse effects” subheading will retrieve articles indeed with the “poisoning” and “toxicity”